cardiology-gen-ai/data-etl/mddocs/ESC:EACTS_Myocardial_Revascularization_2018.md

 Antithrombotic treatment is mandatory in CAD patients undergoing myocardial revascularization.
-The choice of treatment, the combination, the time point of initiation, and the duration depend on the patient’s characteristics, comorbidities, the clinical setting (elective revascularization vs. ACS), and the mode (PCI vs. CABG) of revascularization.
-Both . [....................]
+The choice of treatment, the combination, the time point of initiation, and the duration depend on the patient’s

 ischaemic and bleeding events significantly influence the outcome